system76/docs/_articles/yubikey_fde.md

 Once complete, your encrypted partition can be unlocked with your Yubikey and the password you set up.

 **If you encounter issues, your original password will still unlock the encrypted partition.**

+# Modify Kernel Boot Parameters (Pop!_OS 19.04)

+If you are running Pop!_OS 19.04, then you will need to modify your GRUB boot options to execute the script at /sbin/ykluks-keyscript to unlock the encrypted partition at boot.

+Add the following line to **/etc/default/grub**:

+    cryptoptions=target=cryptroot,source=/dev/sda,keyscript=/sbin/ykluks-keyscript

+**NOTE: Change the /dev/sda option in the line above to match your encrypted partition.**

 ## References